cschlay/Filexer/README.md

 | Office 365 File | `office/` |
 | Everything else | `misc/` |

-Large files and binaries (images, videos, executables) are not indexed.
+Large files such as (images, videos, executables), installed software, and binaries are not indexed.

 Each back up will output a `.zip` as `YYYY-MM-DD-Thhmm.filexer.zip`.
 The time stamp is a variant of ISO 8601 standard.